orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

     libx11-6 libxext6 libxau6 libxxf86vm1 libxdmcp6 libdrm2

-Monteverdi also requires the standard graphics libraries **libgl1** and **libglu1**.
+Monteverdi also requires the standard graphics libraries **libgl1** and **libglu1**, as well as the xcb library.
 Make sure you have at least one version of them installed in your system.
+See :`Examples of installation on specific distribution`_ for guidelines on some distributions.

 Caveat on OTB 6.0
 ~~~~~~~~~~~~~~~~~